TannerBurns/ctf/README.md

 		c.
 Click the button and copy the web URL that is displayed in the box.
 		d.
 Open a terminal and choose the directory that you want to clone into.
 		e.
 Now, by using the command "$git clone <https URL>", you will create a local remote repository.

-		**You'll want to periodically check for any updates in the repository by using the "$git pull" command when you are in your local directory.

 	Option 2) Download ZIP -